MeijiTian/Spener/README.md

 the repo of torch-radon is at https://github.com/carterbox/torch-radon.

 ## Training and Checkpoints
-To train Spener from scratch, To train Moner from scratch, navigate to the project directory and run the following command in your terminal:
+To train Spener from scratch, navigate to the project directory and run the following command in your terminal:

 ```bash